Teaching and Learning - Research Accountability And Assessment

 Depending on their age and academic history, the testing requirements and process vary.
 Please contact the Division of Teaching and Learning at 706-748-2109 for details and instructions.

 While the Georgia Department of Education sets the state testing window, MCSD does have some limited input on setting county test dates, though they will change yearly.
-Typically, grades 3-8 will test starting in early April and grades 9-12 will begin in late April.
+Milestones will test mid-to late April.

 Georgia State Law charges the Georgia Department of Education and the state's public school districts with assessing the yearly progress of students in Grades 3 through 12.
 Counties and Schools use standardized tests, such as the Georgia Milestones Assessment System, to measure the growth and achievement of students from year to year.
 The State code does not provide a parental opt-out option for students, and as such Muscogee County School District is required to administer the test to all students in its charge.